“Cytotron stops the cancer tissue from multiplying. The device also inhibits it from spreading to other organs."

-Earlier this month, the ‘Cytotron,’ a medical invention by Dr Rajah Vijay Kumar, a Bengaluru-based scientist, received the honour of being called a ‘breakthrough device’ in cancer care by the Centre for Devices and Radiological Health, a branch of the United States Food and Drug Administration (USFDA) responsible for the pre-market approval of all medical devices.
+Earlier this month, the ‘Cytotron,’ a medical invention by Dr Rajah Vijay Kumar, a Bengaluru-based scientist, received a ‘breakthrough device’ tag in cancer care by the Centre for Devices and Radiological Health, a branch of the United States Food and Drug Administration (USFDA) responsible for the pre-market approval of all medical devices.

-The machine, “intended to stop the cancer tissue from multiplying, growing and spreading,” is the outcome of 32 years of continuous research and has been designated as a breakthrough device since it is an entirely new way to treat cancer.
+The machine, “intended to stop the cancer tissue from multiplying, growing and spreading,” is claimed to be the outcome of 32 years of research.

 This portable urination funnel allows women to stand and pee, thereby saving them from contact with unhygienic public washrooms.
 Say goodbye to your war with stinky, filthy, and stained toilets!